GDSC-EPITA/gdsc-computer-vision-workshop/README.md

 5. Find my Skeleton notebook
 6. Copy & Edit it
 7. Optional
-> Make sure that in the notebook options:
+  Make sure that in the notebook options:
-> - The lastest environnement is selected
+ - The lastest environnement is selected
-> - Access to the internet is on
+ - Access to the internet is on
-> - Accelerator is selected to GPU P100
+ - Accelerator is selected to GPU P100
+8. To save, click "Save Version" top right and select "Quick Save" Otherwise, it will rerun your whole notebook in the background
+9. To submit, click "Submit" on the right panel, make sure your notebook outputs a `submission.csv` file

 ## Credit
 This workshop was made by the GDSC of EPITA, featuring : University of Paris-Saclay / Sorbonne University.